Best States for Disaster Preparedness

 Methodology

-In order to determine the best states for disaster preparedness, SmileHub compared the 50 states across three key dimensions: 1) Resilience Infrastructure & Support Capacity, 2) Disaster Prevention Planning & Funding and 3) Disaster Risk & Lasting Damage.
+To determine the best states for disaster preparedness, SmileHub compared the 50 states across three key dimensions: 1) Resilience Infrastructure & Support Capacity, 2) Disaster Prevention Planning & Funding and 3) Disaster Risk & Lasting Damage.

 We evaluated those dimensions using 14 relevant metrics, which are listed below with their corresponding weights.
 Each metric was graded on a 100-point scale, with a score of 100 representing the highest level of disaster preparedness.
 For metrics marked with an asterisk (*), the square root of the population was used to calculate the population size in order to avoid overcompensating for population differences across states.